AK Automotive Training Courses & IMI Qualifications

 IMI Level 2.2 Award in Electric/Hybrid Vehicle Routine Maintenance Activities Learn More | IMI Level 3 Award in Electric/Hybrid Vehicle Repair & Replacement Learn More |

-For further information and to discuss an on-site training course, please contact AK Automotive directly.
+Alternatively, for further information, to discuss your training requirements and enquire about an on-site vehicle electrics training course, please contact us directly.

 Contact: Tony Kitchen (AK Automotive)